The currency in Austria is the Euro (symbol: €) and has been ever since January 1st, 2002. One Euro is made up of 100 cents.

 - See also: Common visitor questions | Credit card use

-The Euro currency is, of course, shared with numerous other European countries: Belgium, Germany, Ireland, Greece, Spain, France, Italy, Cyprus, Luxembourg, Malta, The Netherlands, Portugal, Slovenia, Slovakia, Finland, Estonia, Latvia, and Lithuania.
+The Euro currency is, of course, shared with numerous other European countries within the so-called Eurozone: Belgium, Germany, Ireland, Greece, Spain, France, Italy, Cyprus, Luxembourg, Malta, The Netherlands, Portugal, Slovenia, Slovakia, Finland, Estonia, Latvia, and Lithuania.

 Before the Euro

 Between 1925 and 2002, Austria had the Schilling (symbol: ATS) which replaced the Krone used in the time of the monarchy.
 There was a small break between 1938 and 1945 when the German Reichsmark became official currency (for reasons which are both obvious and unfortunate).

 You’ll still hear people using the Schilling in conversation, especially older folk.
 However, the transition to the Euro went relatively smoothly, though it wasn’t helped by an exchange rate of 13.7603 Schillings to 1 Euro.
 People simply don’t have the right number of fingers for that calculation.